We present Obscuro, a decentralized Ethereum Layer-2 Rollup protocol designed to achieve privacy, scalability and prevent Maximal Extractable Value.

 The privacy Obscuro provides can be split into transactional and computational privacy.

-This is the problem that ZKP-based privacy problems, such as Z-Cash and Aztec Protocol, solve.
+This is the problem that ZKP-based privacy protocols, such as Z-Cash and Aztec Protocol, solve.

 Obscuro provides transactional privacy and keeps token contract calls entirely confidential by encrypting transactions from the point of origination, the wallet.